terrenceshi/portfolio_3d/README.md

  - Look into post effects and see what can be done

 Art
- - Add loading for artBox
- - Implement hover
  - Add good animation.
 Page should pop up AFTER the vector lerp.
 Applies to all animations.
  - Should have boxes pop up on scroll (any page that requires scrolling should)

- - BUG: if the user reloads art page, it may be stuck on loading.
-I think its because the pictures are loaded already (setting images display to flex shows them fine).
-Need better method to handle loading.
-Tried a package, but the package is just too slow.

 CS
  - Figure out layout for article and such